 Hooting owls

-Hooting owls are probably the most recognisable acoustic marker of "wild night".
-Low frequencies (200-500 Hz in the tawny owl, up to 800 Hz in smaller species) propagate over long distances through cool night air — so in real nature an owl calling a kilometre away can sound almost like a neighbour.
-This acoustic property creates the listener's sense of "expanded space" — the brain unconsciously computes distance through echo and high-frequency filtering.
+Hooting owls are probably the most recognisable acoustic marker of wild night.
+Low frequencies (200 to 500 Hz in the tawny owl, up to 800 Hz in smaller species) propagate over long distances through cool night air, so in real nature an owl calling a kilometre away can sound almost like a neighbour.
+This acoustic property creates the listener's sense of expanded space; the brain unconsciously computes distance through echo and high-frequency filtering.

-The famous neuroscientist Masakazu Konishi (Scientific American, 1973) studied owl hearing in detail, showing that their ears can localise prey in total darkness to within 1 degree.
-They "broadcast" this capability in their calls — hence the characteristic pattern with pauses for echolocation.
-A listener of such a pattern receives the signal "experienced nocturnal hunters live here" — which evolutionarily means: "the forest is healthy, the ecosystem is in balance".
+The neuroscientist Masakazu Konishi (Scientific American, 1973) studied owl hearing in detail, showing that their ears can localise prey in total darkness to within one degree.
+Owls broadcast this capability in their calls, hence the characteristic pattern with pauses for echolocation.
+The listener of such a pattern receives the signal that experienced nocturnal hunters live here, which evolutionarily means the forest is healthy and the ecosystem is in balance.

-Pairs well with crickets (summer night in the forest), gentle wind, crackling campfire.
-Don't combine with urban tracks — dissonance.
+Pairs well with crickets (a summer night in the forest), gentle wind or a crackling campfire.
+Don't combine it with urban tracks; dissonance.
 Not for those with night or bird phobias.

 Included in Mixes